Cycling yahoo!

 checking the road sign.

-bike.
-So I'm so scared when I making left riding in the central lane.
-At
+when I turned left with riding in the central lane.
+At last, I came to

 So how's going this bike sharing system, named "Velib'" now.